-For 2019, you can contribute up to $6,000 to your TFSA, and you can carry forward unused contribution room from previous years.
+For 2020, you can contribute up to $6,000 to your TFSA.
+And you can carry forward unused contribution room from previous years.

-So if you’ve never contributed to a TFSA, you could open your first TFSA in 2019 with up to $63,500 in current-year and previous-year contributions.
+So what if you’ve never contributed to a TFSA?
+Then you could open your first TFSA in 2020 with up to $69,500 in current-year and previous-year contributions.

 But despite the versatility of TFSAs, there are some potential slip-ups to watch out for.
-Here are four, courtesy of Cliff Steele, a certified financial planner with Sun Life Financial.
+Here are four, courtesy of Cliff Steele, a certified financial planner with Sun Life.

 1. Holding cash in a TFSA

-Although they’re called “savings accounts,” TFSAs have little in common with the chequing and savings accounts you use every day.
-To Steele, that means 1 thing: They’re no place for cash.
+Although they’re called “savings accounts,” TFSAs have little in common with everyday chequing and savings accounts.
+To Steele, that means one thing: They’re no place for cash.

 “I see a lot of people holding cash in a TFSA, making nothing,” says Steele.
 “Or in a daily interest account [inside their TFSA], making 0.25% a year or so.”